 The Center for Latin American Studies' Outreach Program provides a variety of resources for K-16 professional development.
 We encourage you to look through the below resources to learn more.

-The goal of the Summer Teacher Institute is to guide teachers through a discovery of Latin America and content integration across the curriculum.
+The goal of the Summer Educator Institute is to guide teachers through a discovery of Latin America and content integration across the curriculum.
 The Institute introduces global competencies and helps educators integrate global themes into their daily curriculum.

 Florida Connected is a conference dedicated to empowering Florida educators with tools to create global citizens in their classrooms.
 The world is quickly changing and as we approach the 21st century it is imperative that our students are prepared to enter into a fast-paced globally integrated society.

 The IV International Symposium on Languages for Specific Purposes (ISLSP) was hosted by the Center for Latin American Studies at the University of Florida and the Centers for International Business Education and Research (CIBERs).
 The purpose of the conference was to share innovations and visions of a future where LSP is a standard and integral component of the curriculum.